replicatedhq/kots/design/yaml_file_errors.md

 ## Non Goals

 - Attempt to automate fixing any common errors such as unescaped quotes or line breaks
+- Any additional UI work.
+This will just focus on surfacing information in the release

 ## Design

-Add a new directory at the root of the file tree `errors` that will include the raw content of all rendered output for yaml files that failed unmarshalling.
+Add a new directory at the root of the file tree `yamlErrors` that will include the raw content of all rendered output for yaml files that failed unmarshalling.

 An example installation.yaml file: